John 'Johnny' Alexander Ammons - News Break

 John 'Johnny' Alexander Ammons

-John “Johnny” Alexander Ammons, 66, of Owensboro passed away on Monday, June 21, 2021 while under the care of Hospice of Western Kentucky.
-He was born October 13, 1954 in Owensboro to the late John Allen and Bertie Wilson Ammons.
-He was a self-employed carpenter by trade but was a handyman always willing to help, and never met a stranger.
+John “Johnny” Alexander Ammons, 66, of Owensboro, passed away Monday, June 21, 2021, while under the care of Hospice of Western Kentucky.
+He was born Oct.
+13, 1954, in Owensboro to the late John Allen and Bertie Wilson Ammons.
+He was a self-employed carpenter by trade but was a handyman always willing to help, and he never met a stranger.
 Johnny was an active member of Bellevue Baptist Church.
-He was a 1972 graduate of Daviess County High School, enjoyed watching UK basketball, and never missed calling people on their birthdays.www.owensborotimes.com
+He was a 1972 graduate of Daviess County High School, enjoyed watching UK basketball and never missed calling people on their birthdays.www.messenger-inquirer.com